Croagh Patrick - Ireland's Holy Mountain

 Murrisk Abbey is a quiet place, a romantic ruin close to the shore of Clew bay, just a short walk from our cottages.
 A place of prayer for hundreds of years, we will gather here in the morning before setting out for the summit of the Holy mountain.
 Our walk to the summit (764m/2,507 ft) will be taken at a gentle pace with time on top to enjoy the panoramic view of Clew bay and sit awhile in the summit Chapel.
 In the distance, Clare Island may be seen.

-With the exception of our walk to the summit of Croagh Patrick, which is classified as medium in length (no more than 7 miles) with Challenging-plus terrain (it will be rough underfoot and rocky and steep in parts) walks are generally short (no more than 3 miles) with moderate terrain - expect occasional rocky or steep sections.
+With the exception of our walk to the summit of Croagh Patrick, which is classified as medium in length (no more than 7 miles) with Challenging-plus terrain (it will be rough underfoot and rocky and steep in parts), walks are generally short (no more than 3 miles) with moderate terrain - with just occasional rocky or steep sections.

 We have two cottages at the foot of Croagh Patrick, both with views directly onto the Holy mountain.
-We self-cater as a group, with the leaders doing the cooking and everyone helping with meal preparation and clearing of tables.
-Accommodation is in single rooms, with shared facilities.
-All rooms are single occupancy.
+We self-cater as a group, with the leaders doing the cooking and everyone helping with the clearing of tables.
+All rooms are single occupancy, with shared facilities.

-Option 2: Travel with the leaders from Pembroke Dock: £930, includes ferry, minibus, overnight stay and meals en-route to Westport.
-On the return journey we arrive back in Pembroke Dock, early hours of the 19th.
+Option 2 (cost): Travel with the leaders from Pembroke Dock: £960, includes ferry, minibus, overnight stay and meals en-route to Westport.
+On the return journey we arrive back in Pembroke Dock, early hours of the 8th.
 Travelodge accommodation available, but not included in the price.

 David Gleed +44 (0)7896 285839, firstname.lastname@example.org) and Steve Evemy